 2018 Triumph Speedmaster

-One of the last models in the Bonneville family to get upgraded to the new liquid-cooled engine, the Speedmaster cruiser is a fraternal twin of the Bonneville Bobber, sharing the same High Torque version of the 1,200cc parallel twin and the cage-style swingarm that gives the bike a hardtail look.
-Pricing is TBD.
+One of the last models in the Bonneville family to get upgraded to the new liquid-cooled engine, the Speedmaster cruiser is a fraternal twin of the Bonneville Bobber Black, sharing the same High Torque version of the 1,200cc parallel twin and the cage-style swingarm that gives the bike a hardtail look.
+Pricing starts at $13,150.

 2018 Triumph Tiger 800

 Triumph has revamped its Tiger 800 adventure bike lineup for 2018, which is available in six different model configurations: XR, XRx, XRx Low Ride Height (LHR), XRT, XCx and XCA.
 Pricing is TBD.

 Triumph has revamped its Tiger 1200 adventure bike lineup for 2018 (and dropped the “Explorer” moniker), which is available in six different model configurations: XR, XRx, XRx Low Ride Height (LHR), XRT, XCx and XCA.
 MSRP starts at $16,500.